cinecert/imf-vtfp/readme.md

 to produce the stream of octets that shall comprise the canonical encoding of that Resource:

-1. The encoder shall write sixteen (16) octets comprising the binary encoding (per RFC 4122) of the `TrackFileId` property;
+1. The encoder shall produce sixteen (16) octets comprising the binary encoding (per RFC 4122) of the `TrackFileId` property;
 2. the encoder shall produce eight (8) octets comprising the big-endian encoding of the `EntryPoint` property;
 3. the encoder shall produce eight (8) octets comprising the big-endian encoding of the `SourceDuration` property;
 4. the encoder shall produce eight (8) octets comprising the big-endian encoding of the `RepeatCount` property.